datap/datap/spec.md

 A datap **context** is defined in a single YAML document.
 A YAML document can contain at most one context.

-A context spans a tree of the following types of nodes:
+A context spans a tree of the following types of *nodes*:

 * tap
 * pipe